 - Spend the night.

 - High school seniors are invited to spend a night on campus with current students during the fall semester.
 Overnight visits are available on Sunday through Thursday nights.
-More information about visiting in fall 2019 will be available in August.
+Please click here to register for an overnight visit.

 - If you are a prospective student-athlete interested in an overnight visit in conjunction with the athletics department, please contact a coach directly to arrange a visit.